 A general problem is that none of these forums makes a distinction between illegitimate and legitimate debts.
 This also leads to unfair treatment, because it can be assumed that, in many cases, it was the irresponsible share of lending that caused the debt crisis.
 Due to the lack of distinction, irresponsible and responsible lenders tend to take the same haircut, have to write off the same share of their debt, when they are in the same debt category.
-This implies that the responsible lenders can free-ride on the back of this.
+This implies that the responsible lenders participate in a burden sharing, and the irresponsible lenders can free-ride on the back of this.
 A debt restructuring operation should therefore always come with an independent debt audit, or a validation of claims.